leoggarcia/wistia-app-zapier/README.md

 ### ChatGPT

 -   **How it was applied**: Used for brainstorming initial ideas for triggers and actions, and for generating boilerplate code for tests.
+It also helped clarify how to use variables within the `connectionLabel` to improve authentication description.

 -   **Example Prompts**:
     -   *"What are some common Zapier triggers and actions for a video platform like Wistia?"*
     -   *"Generate a test file using the Zapier testing framework for a 'create' action that uploads a video from a URL."*
+    -   *"How can I dynamically set the `connectionLabel` in Zapier authentication to display user-specific information?"*

 ## How to Run the Project